Lean startup about customer interviews by Chris Cannon

 The same general concept works for journalism, and translates well to customer discovery.
 If we start an interview by simply asking the first question in our script — without regard for what might be top-of-mind for the customer — then we are forcing them to make the journey to our story.
 At best, this makes it take longer for them to open up to us.
 At worst, it puts them on the defensive, and we won’t get the deep dive we’re looking for.

 There is nothing complicated about this concept — we are easing into the interview to make our customer feel comfortable.
-Justin Wilcox follows this line of thought in his Customer Interview Script Generator, opening with simple questions about the weather or the local sports team just to get the conversation going.
+Justin Wilcox follows this line of thought in his Customer Interviews Script Generator, opening with simple questions about the weather or the local sports team just to get the conversation going.

-Granted, the weather is a mundane topic, and many of our customers won’t care about their local team, but this does provide a template to bring the customer into the conversation: find something they can easily relate to, something that makes them feel like we are a member of their community.
+Granted, the weather is a mundane topic, and many of our customers won’t care about their local team during interviews, but this does provide a template to bring the customer into the conversation: find something they can easily relate to, something that makes them feel like we are a member of their community.
 It could be as general as the weather or as specific as a sandwich shop in their neighborhood that makes an incredible BLT.

 Which is great, because we are designing a project-management tool for restaurant-review companies, and we know our customer persona is a foodie overseeing a review staff, so the segue into our first scripted question might be as simple as: